 Description

-DESCRIPTION: the viaduct carries a disused single-track railway over Coupland Beck between Appleby-in-Westmorland and Warcop, and comprises five semi-elliptical three-centered arches, each carried on tapered piers with circular and oval tie-ends.
-There are end piers and a low stone parapet with plain cast iron railings.
+Coupland Beck Viaduct is a Grade II listed structure made of rock-faced red sandstone, with dressed sandstone on the undersides of the arches, and features iron ties and railings.
+The viaduct spans a disused single-track railway over Coupland Beck, connecting Appleby-in-Westmorland and Warcop.
+It consists of five semi-elliptical three-centered arches, each supported by tapered piers that have circular and oval tie-ends.
+The structure includes end piers and a low stone parapet topped with plain cast iron railings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.